Limited-memory BFGS: Algorithm

+The two-loop recursion formula is widely used by unconstrained optimizers due to its efficiency in multiplying by the inverse Hessian.
+However, it does not allow for the explicit formation of either the direct or inverse Hessian and is incompatible with non-box constraints.
+An alternative approach is the compact representation, which involves a low-rank representation for the direct and/or inverse Hessian.
+This represents the Hessian as a sum of a diagonal matrix and a low-rank update.
+Such a representation enables the use of L-BFGS in constrained settings, for example, as part of the SQP method.

 Applications

 L-BFGS has been called "the algorithm of choice" for fitting log-linear (MaxEnt) models and conditional random fields with $\ell_2$-regularization.

 Variants

 Since BFGS (and hence L-BFGS) is designed to minimize smooth functions without constraints, the L-BFGS algorithm must be modified to handle functions that include non-differentiable components or constraints.
 A popular class of modifications are called active-set methods, based on the concept of the active set.
 The idea is that when restricted to a small neighborhood of the current iterate, the function and constraints can be simplified.

 L-BFGS-B

 The L-BFGS-B algorithm extends L-BFGS to handle simple box constraints (aka bound constraints) on variables; that is, constraints of the form l_{i} ≤ x_{i} ≤ u_{i} where l_{i} and u_{i} are per-variable constant lower and upper bounds, respectively (for each x_{i}, either or both bounds may be omitted).
 The method works by identifying fixed and free variables at every step (using a simple gradient method), and then using the L-BFGS method on the free variables only to get higher accuracy, and then repeating the process.